The War Below

 The War Below is a 2021 British war film directed by J.P.
 Watts, in his directorial debut, and written by Watts and Thomas Woods.
 It was released in the United Kingdom on 10 September 2021.
 The film is also distributed in Germany, France, Greece, Australia, the Middle East, South Korea and Japan.

 Plot

 Based on a true story, the film is about a group of British miners (known as "Claykickers" or “Manchester Moles”) recruited during World War I to tunnel underneath no man's land and place mines below the German front for the Battle of Messines in 1917.
-10,000 German soldiers were killed instantly after the detonation of explosives beneath their lines.
+The Germans reported 10,000 soldiers were killed instantly after the detonation of explosives beneath their lines.